From Quarks to Hadrons: Deep-Inelastic Scattering and Parton Model

 - Complementary catalogue of special courses for condensed matter physics

 - Complementary catalogue of special courses for Biophysics

 - Complementary catalogue of special courses for Applied and Engineering Physics

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |150 h||75 h||5 CP|

 Responsible coordinator of the module PH2202 is Jan Michael Friedrich.

 Content, Learning Outcome and Preconditions

 The complex phenomenology of strong interacting particles had led in 1964 to the hypothesis of quarks, which was confirmed beginning of the 1970s by electron scattering off the quarks.
-The lecture starts from the properties of the quarks as Dirac particles, and the observable cross sections are linked to quark distribution functions, from which follows their determination by the experiment.
+The module starts from the properties of the quarks as Dirac particles, and the observable cross sections are linked to quark distribution functions, from which follows their determination by the experiment.
 Focus is on recent experiments, as electron scattering at DESY and myon scattering at CERN, in which the spin structure and correlations between kinematic parameters of the bound quarks are studied.
-The goal of the lecture is to give an insight to the quark-gluon structure of the nucleons.
+The goal of the module is to give an insight to the quark-gluon structure of the nucleons.

-- an overview over quark distribution functions,
+- develop an overview over quark distribution functions

 It may also prepare a productive and competent work within such a complex experiment.